 Planning a trip to Puerto Rico but don’t know what to see or where to go?
 Lucky for you, I’ve created the perfect 7-day Puerto Rico itinerary for your trip!

-I live in San Juan and I’ve crafted this 7-day guide with the best of my local insight, so you can discover Puerto Rico completely – or at least as much as you can in 7 days.
+I live in San Juan and I’ve crafted this 7-day guide with the best of my local insight, so you can discover Puerto Rico completely – or at least as much as possible in 7 days.

 👉 Pro Tip – Before you start, make sure you have a rental car!
 It’s by far the best way to accomplish an itinerary this packed.
 There is a shortage on Puerto Rico rental cars, so search Discover Cars Puerto Rico to compare prices from all the island’s agencies.